n-szulc/fingeRNAt/README.md

 ## Singularity image

 Singularity image with the fineRNAt suite is available in the sylabs cloud: [cloud.sylabs.io](https://cloud.sylabs.io/library/filips/default/fingernat).

 To fetch the latest image directly, run:

 ```
 singularity pull library://filips/default/fingernat:latest
 ```

-For usage examples of the image, see the [section below](#singularity-image-1).
+For usage examples of the image, see [section below](#singularity-image-1).

 ## Manual installation